vudayani/spring-mcp-examples/github-lens/README.md

 ## Features

+- Daily summaries: Receive a concise digest of commits. open pull requests and issues
+- Automated reminders: Stay on track with notifications for overdue PRs, pending approvals, and priority issues

 ## How It Works

 GitHub Lens is powered by Spring MCP, enabling seamless interaction between GitHub and Slack MCP servers.
 It uses an LLM (Large Language Model) to:

-1. Understand prompts and generate meaningful insights
+1. LLM-powered insights: Understand prompts and generate meaningful insights

-2. Automatically call tools from GitHub and Slack MCP servers
+2. MCP Tool Calling: Automatically invokes tools from GitHub and Slack MCP servers to fetch data or trigger actions.

-3. Deliver summaries, reminders, and updates directly to Slack
+3. Automated Notifications: Deliver summaries, reminders, and updates directly to Slack

 ## Architecture Overview